Pollack (card game)

 Pollack is a German card game for four players in two teams of two that resembles the Italian game of Tresette, the aim being to score as many points as possible by taking tricks containing point-scoring cards and by announcing certain hand combinations as bonuses.
 According to Gööck, new players quickly realise that there is quite a lot to it and only those who stay alert get opportunities to score.
 The game is named after a bonus for holding its three top cards: the Ten, Nine, and Ace of one suit.

 History

 Pollack appeared in Germany as a "new game" in the 1850s and quickly became popular in "public places", especially in Berlin.
 However, its scoring system is identical with that of the Italian game of Tresette, albeit the latter is played with 40, rather than 32, cards.
 It has surfaced sporadically in the literature since.
 Anton reprints it in 1879, Von Hahn records it in 1905, Gööck in 1967 and Feder in 1980.
+It is also described in a 1981 Swedish book of card games by Holmström.

 The rules are also similar to the game of Le Quatre Sept in which, however, a combination of four Sevens wins the game, hence the name.
 This French Canadian variant has the alternative names of La Politaine, which recalls 'Napolitaine', the top scoring combination in Tresette.
 Another name is La Poule which may be a shortening of La Politaine and which bears phonetic similarities to Pollack.